• Skip to primary navigation

 • 2 teaspoons Italian seasoning

-• ⅓ cup red wine optional (use broth or water as a substitute)
+• ⅓ cup red wine optional, or use broth/water

 • 1 (14-oz) can diced tomatoes